haka-security/haka/modules/protocol/http/doc/lua.rst

 .. lua:class:: uri.cookies(str)

-	Store cookies as a list of key-value pairs
+	Store cookies as a list of key-value pairs.

 Functions
 ---------